substack/bigint-rational/readme.md

 As you perform operations on rationals, the numerator and denominator will tend to grow.
 Methods such as `add()` are implemented without computing a common denominator and instead work according to `a/b + c/d = (a*d + b*c) / (b*d)`.
+However, there are some special cases (such as the denominators being equal for addition and subtraction) to prevent the denominator from growing.

 You can simplify the fractions using the `reduce()` method.
 After reducing, operations will tend to be faster but the reduce method itself has a performance